-The Company received a government grants under Operational Programme "Development of the Competitiveness of the Bulgarian Economy" 2007-2013 related to technological renovation and modernization of tablet production facilities (Notes 30 and 36).
-The Company undertook a commitment that for a period of 5 years after the completion of the project, counted as of 11 March 2013, it shall not be subject to significant modifications affecting its essence and the terms and conditions for its execution or giving rise to unjustified benefits to the company, neither modifications resulting from a change in the nature of ownership over the assets acquired in relation with the grant.
+The Company received a government grants under Operational Programme "Development of the Competitiveness of the Bulgarian Economy" 2007-2013 related to technological renovation and modernization of tablet production facilities and implementation of innovative products in the ampule production (Notes 30 and 36).
+The Company undertook a commitment that for a period of 5 years the projects shall not be subject to significant modifications affecting their essence and the terms and conditions for their execution, taking of unjustified benefits to the company, as well as modifications resulting from a change in the nature of ownership over the assets acquired in relation with the grant.
 On non-compliance with these requirements, the financing shall be returned.
+As at the date of the report all requirements of the contract have been met.